nbrns/hello-aws-cdk-python/README.md

 # Hello AWS CDK Python

-Messing around with AWS CDK for Python.
+Messing around with AWS CDK for Python to deploy an EKS (Managed k8s in AWS).

 ## Configure AWS Account